sierraporta/DESI_commissioning_planning_december/README.md

 DEPTH=EXPTIME x (TRANSP/1.0)^2 x (FRACFLUX/0.56)^2 x (FIDSKY/EXPSKY)

 Using the TRANSP and FRACFLUX values from the results of the first script.
 Finally, these values are added to the first .fits generated with the first script.

+It just runs doing:

+> python depth_calculation.py

+This action generate the file "desi_sv0_exposures_gfa_with_depth.fits".